What to Wear to a Baby Shower: Guest & Host Outfit Guide

 How to Plan Your Outfit with Confidence

-Before you buy anything new, look through what you already own.
+Before buying anything new, look through what you already own.
 Many baby shower outfits can be assembled from existing wardrobe pieces with one or two new accessories.
-If you want to see how different combinations look before committing, Klodsy's virtual try-on lets you visualize outfits and test color combinations so you can arrive feeling confident.
+If you want to see how different combinations look before committing, Try Klodsy to visualize outfits and test color combinations virtually so you can arrive feeling confident.

 Final Checklist Before the Baby Shower